Operating Rules of the Commission for the Control of INTERPOL’s Files

 (2) Each member of the Commission shall have one vote.
 Votes shall be taken by a show of hands, unless decided otherwise.

-(3) The conclusions of the Commission as a whole shall be reached by a majority of the members of the Commission, subject to Rule 34 below.
+(3) The conclusions of the Commission as a whole shall be reached by a majority of the members of the Commission, subject to Rule 35 below.
 The conclusions of each Chamber shall be reached by a majority of the members present and voting of the Chamber concerned.
-Members shall not abstain from deciding on the admissibility of a request and from adopting conclusions.
+Members shall not abstain from deciding on the admissibility of a request or from adopting conclusions.

 (4) In the event of an equality of votes, a fresh vote shall be taken.
 If there is still equality, the Chairperson shall have a casting vote.